Water Baptism

 Who should be baptized?

-• Every person who has believed in Christ.
+• Every person who has repented of their sin and believed in Jesus Christ.

 • For baptism to be more than merely a religious act it must reflect your heart.

-The difference between a bath and a baptism is your motive.
-Thus a person should be old enough to make a personal decision to turn from their sin and to follow Jesus Christ before being baptized.
+• The difference between a bath and a baptism is your motive.
+Thus a person should be old and mature enough to make a personal decision to turn from their sin and to follow Jesus Christ before being baptized.

-Note: If you were baptized as an infant, we believe that you are not discounting that event, but you are now personally affirming your parent's commitment.
+Note: If you were baptized as an infant, we believe that you are not discounting that event, but you are now taking on that faith as your own and personally affirming your parent’s commitment.

-But, if you realize that you were baptized before you fully turned your heart over to Christ, then you should mark your decision to follow Him by being water baptized.
+However, if you realize that you were baptized before you fully turned your heart over to Christ, or you simply desire to reaffirm your commitment to Christ and acknowledge his saving work, and pledge your allegiance to King Jesus, then you should mark your decision to follow Him by being water baptized.

 When should I be baptized?